 Before the pandemic started, when Gayle was still teaching face-to-face classes, her main issue was whether or not she would be able to hear her students.
 “In the classroom, I haven’t had very many accommodations [for my hearing],” she explains.
 Her classrooms were carpeted, and the doors were near the back of the classroom to limit sound as much as possible, but those accommodations were not enough to make her feel confident in hearing students speak.

 She found herself encouraging students to speak less and less.
 Gayle explains, “Sometimes I have to get, like, this close to students and ask them to repeat for the third time what they just said because I’m not understanding or hearing all of the sounds.”

 It would get to a point where she asked students to just write down what they said.
 This got frustrating for both herself and her students.
 It was difficult to connect with them, and it was even more difficult when the pandemic started.

-So, when she started using Yellowdig, Gayle began to notice how her role as an instructor had changed.
+So, when she transitioned from in-person to online and started using Yellowdig, Gayle began to notice how her role as an instructor had changed.
 She found herself being a part of the community, joining in on conversations and discussions between her students as a member and not an instructor.
 Gayle was able to connect with her students like never before.